11 Tips For Driving a Moving Truck

 A U-Haul truck

-Driving a U-Haul truck isn’t too different from driving a regular vehicle.
-Our trucks are designed to make driving a simple experience that any DIY mover can accomplish.
+Driving a rental truck isn’t too different from driving a regular vehicle.
+U-Haul rental trucks are designed to make driving a simple experience that any DIY mover can accomplish.
+U-Haul moving trucks are lowered to the ground to make driving, getting in/out of the truck, and loading all easier for you.
+Learning how to drive a U-Haul truck is easy.

 1. Drive Slower

-Adhere to posted speed limits, but reduce your speed when driving on bumpy roads and in harsh weather conditions where roads are icy or wet.
+Stick to posted speed limits, but reduce your speed when driving on bumpy roads and in harsh weather conditions where roads are icy or wet.
+When towing a rental trailer, do not go faster than 55 miles per hour.

 2. Follow at a Safe Distance

 Don’t tailgate!
 Keep enough space between yourself and the vehicle in front of you.
-The recommended amount of space is the length of five vehicles.
+The recommended amount of space is the length of five cars on local roads.
+Double this distance on any highways.

 3. Apply Your Brakes Sooner

-Since U-Haul trucks weigh more than the average vehicle, braking with a U-Haul truck is not as immediate as braking with a smaller vehicle.
+Because U-Haul trucks weigh more than the average vehicle, braking with a U-Haul truck is not as immediate as braking with a smaller vehicle.
 Don’t wait until the last minute.
+When driving a fully loaded moving truck, double the time you think you need to brake with an empty truck rental.

 4. Give Yourself Extra Room When Turning